-You can follow instructions provided by the Water Stewardship Information Series.
+You can follow instructions provided by the Water Stewardship Information Series (PDF).
 There are safety protocols to follow with opening a septic tank.
 Ensure the entire document is reviewed before attempting to open a septic tank.

 What happens when a septic system fails?